jcsteh/app2clap/readme.md

 2. Choose whether you want to capture a specific process only, capture everything except a specific process or capture everything.
     Note that capturing everything could cause feedback, as it may capture the output of your DAW itself.
 3. Select a process from the list.
-4. Press Apply to start capturing.
+4. Press Capture to start capturing.
-5. If you want to capture a different process, change the settings and press Apply again.
+5. If you want to capture a different process, change the settings and press Capture again.
 6. To capture multiple, separate processes, use separate instances of the plug-in on separate tracks.
 7. If you want to record the captured audio, you will need to configure your DAW to record the output of the track, rather than the input.